dlarocque/dotfiles/README.md

 # dlarocque's dotfiles
 Still figuring out how to do this the right way...
-Also haven't done enough configuration to make it worth the effort (:
+Also haven't done enough configuration to make it worth the effort (: (other than my vimrc)